turbot/terraform-provider-pipes/docs/resources/connection.md

 terraform import pipes_connection.example myorg/aws_aab
 ```

-## Sensitive configuration
+## Config vs Config_Sensitive

-Use config for non-sensitive settings and config_sensitive for secrets.
-Both are JSON strings; on create/update they are merged (config_sensitive wins on conflicts) and only config is shown in state from API reads.
+Use config for non-sensitive settings and config_sensitive for secrets (access keys, tokens, etc); `config_sensitive` is `write only` and therefore not stored in `state`, therefore if this is the only change on the resource Terraform will be unable to detect this.

 Example: